Axzerax/Slither.io-Discord-RPC/README.md

 # Extras
-- This will get as I create it (client and web extension)
+- This will get updated as I create it (client and web extension)